 Different Privacy Laws

 Each country may have its own different laws regarding security cameras.
-Countries like the U.S, are often very clear about these laws.
+Countries like the U.S., are often very clear about these laws.
 This is because their laws are based on the constitution that has certain rights for each citizen, including privacy and freedom aspects.

 An important thing to consider is that, while the national law and constitution may be the supreme, rules may differ depending on the location and whether it’s public or private property.

-This also goes for different states as they may have different variations of laws even though the constitution still stands.
+This also goes for different states as they may have different variations of laws, even though the constitution still stands.

-This can be quite confusing, hence why your best bet is to talk your local city if you’re concerned about the legal aspect of security cameras.
+This can be quite confusing, hence why your best bet is to talk with your local city if you’re concerned about the legal aspect of security cameras.

 Europe / Rest of the world